 Community Safety

 Lake Barcroft is a safe community with little or no serious crime.
-But we do have had some property crimes: occasional auto thefts, items stolen from (mostly unlocked) cars, burglaries, frequent trespassing and some vandalism.
+But we do have some property crimes: occasional auto thefts (mostly unlocked), items stolen from (also mostly unlocked) cars, burglaries, frequent trespassing and some vandalism.

-We are in regular contact with the Fairfax County police and, at times, request a focus by their regular patrols on an area where there have been problems: night parties on beaches, people hanging out in cars, unleashed dogs, etc. While the police patrol Lake Barcroft – as they do other neighborhoods – we also pay a significant amount in summer months for off-duty police patrols.
+We are in regular contact with the Fairfax County police and, at times, request a focus by their regular patrols on an area where there have been problems: night parties on beaches, people hanging out in cars, unleashed dogs, etc. While the police patrol Lake Barcroft – as they do other neighborhoods – we also request and pay for some off-duty police patrols, especially in the summer months.

 You can keep your home and belongings safer by locking your car, not leaving anything of value in the car and locking the doors of your house.
 The police offer a free security review of your house (contact the Mason District station at 703-256-8035).